 Variants could have an open cockpit (the prototype and the NA-22) or be under a glass greenhouse that covered both cockpits.
-On some variants, the rear of the canopy could be opened for a gunner to fire to the rear.
+On some variants, the canopy’s rear could be opened for a gunner to fire to the rear.
 A variety of air-cooled radial engines, including the Wright Whirlwind, Pratt & Whitney Wasp and Pratt & Whitney Wasp Junior of varying horsepowers, could be installed depending on customer preferences.
 The fuselage was built up from steel tubes and normally fabric covered; however, later versions were provided with aluminium monocoque structures.
+HARVARD NA-26

-One armed demonstrator and the first variant with retractable undercarriage, eventually sold to RCAF who modified it with Yale and Harvard parts.
+One-armed demonstrator and the first variant with a retractable undercarriage, eventually sold to RCAF, who modified it with Yale and Harvard parts.

 powered by Pratt & Whitney R-1340 Wasp

 In 1937, the North American NA-26 prototype won a competition for a basic combat trainer for the USAAC, and, in due course, it went into production as the BC-1.
 Little could North American Aviation know how famous and numerous its new trainer would become, with demand for it spurred on by the urgent needs of WW2.
-The aircraft was produced in several versions and it flew with many arms, with production continuing long after WW2.
-The metal-framed BC-1 had a metal skin on wings and tail unit, fabric covered control surfaces and mainly fabric covered fuselage.
-There was a Pratt and Whitney R-1340 9 cylinder Wasp radial up front, and an inwardly retracting undercarriage.
+The aircraft was produced in several versions, and it flew with many arms, with production continuing long after WW2.
+The metal-framed BC-1 had a metal skin on the wings and tail unit, fabric-covered control surfaces and mainly fabric-covered fuselage.
+There was a Pratt and Whitney R-1340 9 cylinder Wasp radial upfront and an inwardly retracting undercarriage.

 Dutch NA-27 (NA-16-2H) demonstrator in Air Force colours.
 It was lost at De Vlijt when destroyed by Bf.110s on 11 May 1940.